BostonTimelapse/timelapse/README.md

 5. **problem:** Raspberry pi tipped over while I was out of town and was totaly unresponsive.
 Could not SSH to it.
 This freaked me out and I was worried it was hacked.

 	**solution:** Turns out the pi was the least of my problems when I got home.
 Our fridge had failed too.
 Lots of spoiled freezer food.
 This is the second time that's happend in 4 months.
 Lucky to be able to afford a new fridge.
 Anyway, cycling the power the pi came right back up.
 I did a lot of poking at logs to investigate and what I think happened is the pi did an automated update via `apt-daily.service` and it hung.
 It eventually came back up and my cronjobs ran but it was disconnected from the network.
 I think it is because there was a message in the process that needed to be accepted (this happened when I did it manually - didn't grab the message.
-Sorry should have) and the whole thing hung.
+Sorry should have) and the whole thing timed out.
 Since I already ran that `apt update` and `apt upgrade` manually there isn't a good way for me to reproduce.
 Either way I stopped that the automated updates.
 I'll just have to be diligent about doing it myself regularly.

-	**consequences:** About 14 hours of images lost.
+	**consequences:** About 14 hours of images lost and a bit of angst that I didn't secure the pi properly.

 ## Automated pipeline